Jajauma/oneko/README.md

 * [`upstream-1.3`](../../tree/upstream-1.3):  unpacked source code from
   http://homepages.uni-paderborn.de/neuron/oneko/ (version 1.3)

-For convenience, all text files on on `upstream-*` branches are carefully transcoded from ISO-2022-JP to UTF-8 as separate commits.
+For convenience, all text files on `upstream-*` branches are carefully transcoded from ISO-2022-JP to UTF-8 in separate commits.
 All files on `upstream-*` branches are owned by their respective authors under licenses of their choice.
 I don't own anything.